CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 To generate AuthKeys:

-1. In your Internet browser, enter your on-premise NetQ appliance hostnme or IP address into the address field to open the NetQ UI login page.
+1. In your Internet browser, enter your on-premises NetQ appliance hostname or IP address into the address field to open the NetQ UI login page.

 2. Enter your username and password.